zriyansh/signoz.io/docs/userguide/collecting-ecs-sidecar-infra.md

 ### Configure OTLP Endpoint

-Once your application is instrumented to generate telemetry data, you need to configure it to send this data to the SigNoz collector sidecar container.
-For this, you need to set the OTLP endpoint to the endpoint of the sidecar container.
-This can be done by setting theenvironment variable `OTEL_EXPORTER_OTLP_ENDPOINT` to the endpoint of the sidecar container.
+In your application task definition, you need to set the OTLP endpoint to the endpoint of the sidecar container.
+This can be done by setting the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` to the endpoint of the sidecar container.

 Select the network mode of your ECS task definition: